CaraMcAvinchey/the-puzzle-exchange/README.md

 <img width="781" alt="image" src="https://user-images.githubusercontent.com/97494262/160029347-282fedac-e008-4bb5-9e4d-0955465399c3.png">

 ### Features for Future Development
-- A gallery page will be developed to showcase photos from previous meetups for new and returning visitors to see.
+- A gallery page to showcase moments from previous meetups for new and returning visitors to see.
-- An online catalogue of puzzles in circulation for members to browse before a meetup.
+- A possible online catalogue of puzzle sets in circulation for members to browse through before a meetup.

 ## Testing

 ### Validation Testing
-You should try to ensure you code is valid and follows proper indentation.
-In this section you should write up any websites you used to validate your code.
-As your projects becomes more complex these tools may change.

 - HTML
-   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcaramcavinchey.github.io%2Fthe-puzzle-exchange%2F)
+   - No errors were returned when passing through the official [HTML validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcaramcavinchey.github.io%2Fthe-puzzle-exchange%2F)
 - CSS
-   - No errors were found when passing through the [HTML validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcaramcavinchey.github.io%2Fthe-puzzle-exchange%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+   - No errors were found when passing through the [CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcaramcavinchey.github.io%2Fthe-puzzle-exchange%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Accessibility